MicrosoftDocs/playfab-docs/playfab-docs/sdks/photon/quickstart.md

     /*
      * Step 1
-     * We authenticate current PlayFab user normally.
+     * We authenticate a current PlayFab user normally.
-     * In this case we use LoginWithCustomID API call for simplicity.
+     * In this case we use the LoginWithCustomID API call for simplicity.
      * You can absolutely use any Login method you want.
      * We use PlayFabSettings.DeviceUniqueIdentifier as our custom ID.
      * We pass RequestPhotonToken as a callback to be our next step, if